-1. TEXTBOOK with Achieve Access - needed Week 1 especially for math refresher resources.
+e-TEXTBOOK with Achieve Access - needed Week 1 especially for math refresher resources.
 Nolan, S. A., & Heinzen, T. E. (2020).
 Statistics for the Behavioral Sciences, (5th Ed.).
 New York, NY: Worth.
-Please begin by signing up for free access until Jan 22, through the link in the Canvas Module called: "Register and access Nolan & Heinzen...."
+(Bookstore digital only \$68.75.)
+Please begin by signing up for free 2-week access until 5 February 2025, through the Canvas Module link called: "Register and access Nolan & Heinzen...."
 This will get you started, and enable you to try out the first LearningCurve quizzes and other resources.

-Please purchase through the UBC bookstore to enable your access to Achieve and the eBook using the link on Canvas.
-(Bookstore: Digital only \$67.75, Print + Digital \$115.33).
+Notes: Please purchase through the UBC bookstore to enable your access to Achieve and the eBook using the link on Canvas.
+If you purchase elsewhere or second hand, I will not be able to help you integrate your access.
+See below for financial hardship information.